What Is A BS In Marine Conservation?

 Graduates of the marine conservation program are well prepared to begin employment in any number of industries from environmental protection, wildlife management or research.
 Florida Tech marine conservation grads have been recruited by employers such as:

-Graduates work in both commercial enterprises and government agencies, often doing scientific research and analysis related to conservation.
-Biological science graduates are also working at research-based non-governmental organizations, zoos, and aquariums, state and federal agencies, schools, museums, and other educational nonprofits, dealing with the pressures that urban development, fishing, and climate change have on natural resources.
-Individuals working in marine conservation careers work with landowners and federal, state, and local governments to devise ways to use and improve the land while safeguarding the environment.
+Graduates work in both commercial enterprises and governmental agencies, often doing scientific research and analysis related to conservation.
+Our graduates are also working at research-based non-governmental organizations, zoos, and aquaria, state and federal agencies, schools, museums, and other educational nonprofits, confronting the pressures that urban development, fishing, and climate change have on natural resources.
+Individuals working in marine conservation careers work with landowners and federal, state, and local governments to devise ways to use our natural resources while safeguarding the environment.

 According to NOAA, the employment outlook in the field is very competitive with the study of fish and marine mammal population dynamics being in the most demand.

-Jobs for environmental science and protection technicians is on the rise due to public interest in hazards such as fracking facing the environment.
-Employment of conservation scientists and foresters is expected to increase by 7% through 2024.
-The greatest growth for conservation scientists and foresters is expected to be in federally owned forestlands.
+Jobs for environmental science and protection technicians is on the rise due to public interest in hazards facing the environment.
+Employment of conservation scientists and foresters is expected to increase by 7% through 2024, with the greatest growth in federally owned forestlands.
 In recent years, preventing wildfires has become a top concern for government agencies.

 Other marine conservation careers to consider include:

-After receiving a marine conservation degree, many students often go on to master’s and doctoral programs for advanced degrees in biology, ecology, and marine conservation at Florida Tech, or from other institutions.
+After receiving a marine conservation degree, many students often go on to master’s and doctoral programs for advanced degrees in marine biology, ecology, and conservation technology at Florida Tech, or from other institutions.
 Students most frequently continue their studies in: